ministryofjustice/opg-event-store/domains/POAS/events/reduced-fee-requested/index.md

 name: reduced-fee-requested
 version: 0.0.1
 summary: |
-  The applicant has requested to pay a reduced fee
+  The donor has requested to pay a reduced fee
 producers:
   - opg.poas.makeregister
 consumers:
   - opg.poas.sirius
 owners:
   - vega
   - mrlpa
 ---

+## Context

+The online donor has applied for a reduced fee.

+## Trigger

+If the donor provides their evidence online: all files have successfully been uploaded and passed a virus scan.

+If the donor provides their evidence on paper: the donor has read the instructions for sending their evidence and confirmed they understand them.

-## Details
+## Effect

-If the donor believes they qualify for a reduced fee then the OPG needs to assess their claim, review supporting evidence, and decide whether to apply a fee reduction.

-MRLPA sends this event when a donor has made a reduced fees request so that Sirius can create tasks for caseworkers to review the evidence.
+Sirius creates a task for a caseworker to review the evidence.

-This event will be sent after the evidence has been scanned for viruses, but before the documents have been replicated to the destination S3 bucket.
-When each document completes replication, it generates a [reduced-fee-evidence-received event](../reduced-fee-evidence-received).
+If evidence is being provided on paper, the task will become available in 10 business days.

+If evidence is being provided online, the task is available instantly.
+Sirius creates a placeholder document record for each of the online files expected, and will receive a [reduced-fee-evidence-received](../reduced-fee-evidence-received) event when each arrives in S3.

 <NodeGraph title="Consumer / Producer Diagram" />